zenkavi/ADDM.jl/docs/src/tutorials/03_model_comparison.md

 nTrials = length(subj_data)
 model_posteriors = Dict(zip(keys(trial_posteriors), [x[nTrials] for x in values(trial_posteriors)]))
 ```

+!!! note

+    `model_posteriors` contains the posterior probability associated with each model (i.e. parameter combination) **for the set of models that were fit**.
+Since it is a probability distribution it must sum to 1.
+In other words, the posterior probabilities associated with the models would change if they were being compared to different combinations of parameters, because they would be renormalized with respect to a different set of likelihoods.

 ### Model posteriors

-The `model_posteriors` variable returned above when running the grid search is a dictionary indexed by the model number as listed in the `param_grid` input and does not contain information on the specific combination of parameters for each model.
+The `model_posteriors` variable is a dictionary indexed by the model number as listed in the `param_grid` input but does not contain information on the specific combination of parameters for each model.
 Here, we convert that `model_posteriors` dictionary to a dataframe with the specific parameter information so it is easier to make plots with.

 ```@repl 3
-posteriors_df = DataFrame();
+posteriors_df1 = DataFrame();

 for (k, v) in param_grid
   cur_row = DataFrame([v])
   cur_row.posterior = [model_posteriors[k]]
-  posteriors_df = vcat(posteriors_df, cur_row, cols=:union)
+  posteriors_df1 = vcat(posteriors_df1, cur_row, cols=:union)
 end;
 ```

-Plot model posteriors.
+Now we can visualize the posterior probability for each parameter combination.
 Note the use of `@chain` and other operations such as `@rsubset` etc. for `dplyr` like functionality in Julia through `DataFrameMeta.jl`.

 Note also that we're only plotting the posteriors for models that have a meaningful amount of probability mass instead of all the models that were tested by excluding rows without a posterior probability greater than `1e-10`.

 ```@repl 3
-plot_df = @chain posteriors_df begin
+plot_df = @chain posteriors_df1 begin
   @rsubset :posterior > 1e-10
   @rtransform :x_label = "d: " * string(:d) * ", \nσ: " * string(:sigma) * ", \nθ: " * string(:theta)
   @orderby -:posterior
   end;

-sort(posteriors_df, :posterior, rev=true)
+sort(posteriors_df1, :posterior, rev=true)
 ```

 ```@repl 3